jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 years, particularly targeting gaming applications, can be linked to the ripple effects of the COVID\-19 pandemic.
-The enforced quarantines and lockdowns led to a surge in gamings popularity, rendering these services a lucrative target for attackers.
+The enforced quarantines and lockdowns led to a surge in gaming’s popularity, rendering these services a lucrative target for attackers.
 Attacks increase in
 the United States
 and Europe, shifting
+away from India

-away from IndiaUS entities have continued to be primary targets for DDoS attacks, bearing the brunt of 54 percent of all attacks.
-However, the past year has seenEurope climb to the second highest with 14 percent of attacks, overtaking East Asia.
+US entities have continued to be primary targets for DDoS attacks, bearing the brunt of 54 percent of all attacks.
+However, the past year has seen

+Europe climb to the second highest with 14 percent of attacks, overtaking East Asia.
 The change is tied to geopolitical conflicts, with pro\-Russian hacktivist groups intensifying their onslaught against Europe